Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question-31

-You have an Azure virtual machine that is monitored by using Azure Monitor, The virtual machine has the Azure Log Analytics agent installed, You plan to **deploy the Service Map solution from the Azure Marketplace** What should you deploy to the virtual machine to support the Service Map solution?
+You have an Azure virtual machine that is monitored by using Azure Monitor,

+**The virtual machine has the Azure Log Analytics agent installed**,

+You plan to **deploy the Service Map solution from the Azure Marketplace**

+What should you deploy to the virtual machine to support the Service Map solution?

 * A. the Dependency agent
 * B. the Telegraf agent